-- Group section, containing at least one quantitative KPI measured on the ISP Group scope and common to all the Scorecards, except those intended to the Corporate Control Functions.
-For 2023, the Net Income was assigned as transversal ISP Group KPI; - structure section, containing KPIs that are consistent with the strategic drivers of the Company within ISP Group Business Plan and the levers used by the Risk Taker/Middle Managers.
-The reporting boundary is FAM UK or, in any case, the area of responsibility; - qualitative section: containing KPIs relating to the taking of actions envisaged by ISP Group Business Plan or the measurement of managerial skills (possibly also individual), whose reporting is usually objectified by identifying project milestones and/or subject to evaluation by the Head based on supporting drivers defined ex ante.
-For 2023, in line with Group Policies, the "Environmental, Social and Governance (ESG)" identified among the strategic actions is assigned.

-Furthermore, for the Risk Takers in Corporate Control Functions, for 2023 a transversal KPI has been provided, represented by the objective of "Risk Culture - Promoting awareness at all levels of the organisation regarding emerging risks, with a particular focus on the risks related to climate change and technological innovation, by means of education, awareness raising and training".
+- Group section, containing at least one quantitative KPI measured on the ISP Group scope and common to all the Scorecards, except those intended to the Control Functions.
+For 2024, the Net Income was assigned as transversal ISP Group KPI; - structure section, containing KPIs that are consistent with the strategic drivers of the Company within ISP Group Business Plan and the levers used by the Risk Taker/Middle Managers.
+The reporting boundary is FAM UK or, in any case, the area of responsibility; - non-financial qualitative section: containing KPIs relating to the taking of actions envisaged by ISP Group Business Plan or the measurement of managerial skills (possibly also individual), whose reporting is usually objectified by identifying drivers defined ex ante which guide the ex-post assessment and/or subject to evaluation by the Head.
+For 2024, in continuity with the previous financial year and in line with Group Policies, the "Environmental, Social and Governance (ESG)" KPI identified among the strategic actions is assigned.
+Furthermore, for the Risk Takers in Corporate Control Functions, for 2024 a transversal KPI has been confirmed, represented by the objective of "Risk Culture - Promoting awareness at all levels of the organisation regarding emerging risks, with a particular focus on the risks related to climate change and technological innovation, by means of education, awareness raising and training".